Skip to Content

 Causes of profound hearing loss

-Profound hearing loss can be present from birth or can develop later in life.
-There are several reasons why someone might experience this level of hearing loss:
+Profound hearing loss can start from birth or develop later in life, here are the main reasons why someone might have this level of hearing loss:

-• Genetics: Sometimes, profound hearing loss is inherited.
-A person might be born with a genetic condition that affects the development or function of the inner ear.
+• Genetics: You might be born with a genetic condition that affects the development or function of the inner ear.

-• Severe head injury: A significant blow to the head can sometimes damage the parts of the ear or brain responsible for hearing.
+• Severe head injury: A major impact to the head can damage the parts of the ear or brain responsible for hearing.

-• Noise exposure: While noise exposure more commonly causes mild to moderate hearing loss, extremely loud noise, such as an explosion, can sometimes result in profound hearing loss.
+• Noise exposure: While noise exposure more commonly causes mild to moderate hearing loss, extremely loud noise can result in profound hearing loss.

 • Ageing: Although age-related hearing loss (presbycusis) usually progresses gradually, in some cases, it can become profound.